JakubSzuber/Golden-DevOps/.github/README.md

 ### Development experience

 This project has a load of features that significantly help the development team.
 First of all, when a developer wants to start the work with that project it's only a matter of cloning a repo and executing a single command (docker compose up) to spin up everything required to run a development environment to work properly.
 Guide about development [here](https://github.com/JakubSzuber/Golden-DevOps/tree/main#development-setup).

 Furthermore, there is a [.vscode](https://github.com/JakubSzuber/Golden-DevOps/tree/main/.vscode) directory that configures settings, debugging, and recommended useful extensions if you use VCS.
 After you make the setup you can modify the source code in [src](https://github.com/JakubSzuber/Golden-DevOps/tree/main/src) or [public](https://github.com/JakubSzuber/Golden-DevOps/tree/main/public) and changes will be automatically applied without need to restart, rebuild the container or anything like that.

 After you decide that you want to apply the changes to the remote repo then create a PR.
 Everything related to CI will be automatically by GitHub Actions workflow made so any o both developer and operations teams don't have to worry about manually ensuring that the quality of the changes is acceptable.
 After your PR is reviewed and merged the GitHub Actions workflow will automatically do everything related to CD (and the only manual thing will be the review before deploying to production).

-Furthermore, a lot of other tasks are completely automated to reduce the work of the developers.
+Moreover, a lot of other tasks are completely automated to reduce the work of the developers.
 Examples of automated tasks are - publishing new releases, marking/deleting old PR and Issues, version updates of GHA workflows' actions, Terraform modules and providers, dependencies in package.json and package-lock.json, and obviously lifecycles of source code, Terraform files, and Helm Chart.

 <details>
 <summary><b>Click to see the project structure:</b></summary>